WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 Designing a user-friendly website can feel like solving a puzzle where every piece needs to fit just right.
 But making a website that’s easy to use and brings visitors back is the key to keeping them engaged and driving results.
 Whether you’re using WordPress, Dreamweaver, exploring the ease of Wix, or building with Bootstrap, certain principles help websites of all types work better for their users.

 These principles don’t just keep users happy—they also help businesses grow and perform better online.
-Let’s break it down into the most critical elements that make a website user-friendly, so you can understand exactly what your site might be missing and how to fix it.
+Let’s break down the key elements that make a website user-friendly, so you can identify what your site might be missing and how to address it.

 1. Simple and Intuitive Navigation